PROFILE

 organizations: UN and some of its specialized

-and related agencies; Organization for African
+and related agencies; African Union; Central

-Unity; Central African Customs and Economic
+African Customs and Economic Union (UDEAC);

-Union (UDEAC); African Financial Community
+African Financial Community (Franc Zone); Agency

-(Franc Zone); Agency for the Francophone
+for the Francophone Community; African,

-Community; African, Caribbean and Pacific Group
+Caribbean and Pacific Group of States; African

-of States; African Development Bank; Central
+Development Bank; Central African States

-African States Development Bank; Economic and
+Development Bank; Economic and Monetary Union of

-Monetary Union of Central African (CEMAC);
+Central African (CEMAC); Economic Community of

-Economic Commission for Africa; G-77;
+Commission for Africa; G-77; International Civil

-International Civil Aviation Organization;
+Aviation Organization; International

-International Confederation of Free Trade
+Confederation of Free Trade Unions;

-Unions; International Red Cross and Red Crescent
+International Red Cross and Red Crescent

 Movement; International Development Association;